Bank of Japan may consider offering two-year funds to stem market volatility

-The extension would make it easier for banks that were caught wrong-footed by last month's spike in yields to hedge their portfolios, which would reduce their need to sell bonds, thus potentially dampening market swings and reducing upward pressure on yields.

-"If there is demand in the market for such funds that is something the BOJ would consider, but even the one-year funding operation is rare for the BOJ," said one source familiar with the central bank's thinking.
+TOKYO The Bank of Japan will consider offering funds beyond one year in money market operations to dampen bond market volatility, sources familiar with its thinking said, in a sign of the bank's resolve to keep a spike in yields from eroding the effect of its ultra-easy policy.

-The BOJ's nine board members could discuss the idea as early as its next meeting on June 10-11 as it monitors market moves.
-Turbulence in the bond market has shown signs of easing, but there is still a risk that yields could rise again.
+The BOJ's nine board members could discuss the idea as early as its next policy review on June 10-11 after scrutinising market moves.
+Recent volatility has shown signs of easing, but the risk of a further spike in yields remains.

-The BOJ is expected to leave its government debt and risk asset purchases unchanged and may also consider a slight upgrade to its economic assessment as exports and industrial production improve.
+The BOJ is expected to hold off on easing policy through a further increases in asset purchases and may also consider a slight upgrade to its economic assessment as exports and industrial production improve.

+"We would have to consider whether to offer funds at longer durations if there is such demand in the market, but we would have to consider this carefully," said one source familiar with the central bank's thinking.

 The longest period for which the central bank offers funds in fixed-rate market operations is currently one year.

-In an unusual move, the BOJ offered 1.5 trillion yen (9.78 billion pounds) of funds at a fixed rate of 0.1 percent in April in a move that temporarily slowed a rise in yields.

-Central bankers are entertaining the idea of expanding that to two years, for the first time ever, after some banks suggested this could be more effective at a meeting with the BOJ last week, the sources said.
+Central bankers are entertaining the idea of expanding that to two years, for the first time ever, in order to bring more flexibility by pumping longer-term cheap money into markets.
+That idea was advocated by some market participants at a meeting with BOJ last week, the sources said.

-The extra funds could help prevent the situation where a sudden fall in bond prices causes investors to sell even more bonds to avoid taking losses.
-Bond prices move in the opposite direction of yields.

-Some banks could even use the extra funds to increase their government debt holdings.

-For now, the BOJ feels it can soothe bond market jitters through minor adjustments to its debt-purchasing programme that were announced last week, such as buying bonds more often each month to spread out the purchases.
+For now, the BOJ feels it can soothe bond market jitters through minor fine-tuning adjustments to its market operations that were announced last week, such as increasing the frequency of its bond-buying auctions.

 Benchmark 10-year bond yields have been stable in a 0.8 percent to 0.9 percent range in the past week, pulling back from a 13-month high of 1.0 percent reached on May 23.